Peeragogy/Peeragogy.github.io/workbook.md

 have been recognizing the talents and strengths of every person that has contributed and participated in this project.

-**L** OK.
+**LSM** OK.
 I'll take my best shot with this.
 Going back to what I said earlier and building off what other people have said.
 Because we don't have a good mental construct in our heads as far of how this works and measurement is difficult.
 We haven't learned how to measure